hanzhang0420/insight_pharmacy_counting/README.md

 Imagine you are a data engineer working for an online pharmacy.
 You are asked to generate a list of all drugs, the total number of UNIQUE individuals who prescribed the medication, and the total drug cost, which must be listed in descending order based on the total drug cost and if there is a tie, drug name.

 # Input Dataset

-The original dataset was obtained from the Centers for Medicare & Medicaid Services but has been cleaned and simplified to match the scope of the coding challenge.
-It provides information on prescription drugs prescribed by individual physicians and other health care providers.
 The dataset identifies prescribers by their ID, last name, and first name.
 It also describes the specific prescriptions that were dispensed at their direction, listed by drug name and the cost of the medication.

 # My Code
+1) Understanding of the Input Dataset:
+Counting and Summation problem based on the drug name.
+Count: Individual Prescriber has Unique ID (numetric string), which is used to count the total num of UNIQUE individuals instead of using the precriber's first and last name.

+Summation: Sum over the drug total cost.
+Data precision problem (check if it is int or floating number).

+2) /src/pharmacy_counting.py
 The code is at /src/pharmacy_counting.py.
-It is a python3 (import sys) code and use data structures list, tuples, and dictonary.
-I use set function in python to find the unique
+It is a python3 (import sys and re) code and use data structures list, tuples, and dictonary.
+I used set function in python to find the unique values in a list.
 To run the code, use python3 pharmacy_counting.py input_file_directory output_file_directory (in run.sh).
+The input and output files have to be given in the command line.

 # Output